 Not even daily flossing, brushing, mouth-washing, and regular dental appointments will completely prevent the accumulation of plaque and tartar on your teeth.
-Professional teeth cleaning by a hygienist at a dental clinic in Edmonton is not a substitute for good oral hygiene habits but can remove plaque and tartar from your teeth.
+Professional teeth cleaning by a hygienist at a dental clinic in West Edmonton is not a substitute for good oral hygiene habits but can remove plaque and tartar from your teeth.

 Plaque is a film of bacteria — sometimes called biofilm — that grows in your mouth and is often found between teeth, on the front and back of teeth, on the chewing surfaces of your teeth, and even along and below your gum line.
 Plaque build-ups can cause tooth decay, gingivitis, and periodontitis.

 Tartar is formed from the combination of chemicals in your saliva and plaque accumulations.
 Tartar — sometimes referred to as dental calculus — traps stains and discolours your teeth in crusty deposits.
 As tartar accumulates on your teeth, removing new plaque and bacteria is harder and harder.